finos/perspective/docs/md/concepts.md

-Due to Perspective's runtime composition, it is important to clean up resources that might have been created by the engine in C++ but cannot be reached by the binding language's garbage collector (Javascript, Python etc.)
+Due to Perspective's runtime composition, it is important to clean up resources that might have been created by the engine in C++ but cannot be reached by the binding language's garbage collector (JavaScript, Python etc.)

-The `Table`'s `delete` method guarantees the cleanup of all resources associated with a `Table`, which is _especially important_ in Javascript, as the JS garbage collector [cannot automatically clean up](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#memory-management) objects created in C++ through Emscripten.
+The `Table`'s `delete` method guarantees the cleanup of all resources associated with a `Table`, which is _especially important_ in JavaScript, as the JS garbage collector [cannot automatically clean up](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html#memory-management) objects created in C++ through Emscripten.